kunicmarko20/SonataAnnotationBundle/README.md

 You can specify action option that would allow you to have different fields or have different configuration for the same field for create and edit action.
 If not set, field will be used for create and edit.
+Besides that, you are able to set the position of the field.
+Position 1 would be the first field to render and higher numbers after.
+If field doesn't have position, it will be rendered after all fields with position.

 ```php
 <?php